Moddable-OpenSource/moddable/documentation/pins/pins.md

 	let value = this.read();

-### count property
+### `rises` and `falls` properties
-The `count` property returns the total number of trigger events since the instance was created.
-Events may trigger more quickly than the `onChanged` callback can be invoked, so the `onChanged` callback cannot be used to maintain an accurate count of the number of trigger events.
+The `rises` and `falls` properties return the total number of the corresponding trigger events since the instance was created.
+Events may trigger more quickly than the `onChanged` callback can be invoked, which makes maintaining an accurate count of trigger events using the `onChanged` callback impossible.

-	let count = this.count;
+	let triggers = this.rises + this.falls;

 ## class Analog